Experienced Wrongful Death Attorneys Serving Clients in San Mateo, CA

 The right attorney will be a tremendous asset to any wrongful death claim.
 San Mateo citizens who have lost loved ones due to the negligence of others should not have to bear the financial burden caused by another’s mistakes.
 The attorneys of Walkup, Melodia, Kelly & Schoenberger understand that no amount of money can replace a loved one, but losing the financial security that loved one provided can be a significant blow during an extremely difficult time.

 We offer legal representation on a contingency fee basis, so you won’t be responsible for paying any legal fees unless you win your case.
 Contact our office today to schedule a free consultation about your San Mateo wrongful death claim.
-Our attorneys have the experience and resources to help families secure compensation after a terrible loss.
+Our San Mateo Wrongful Death Lawyer has the experience and resources to help families secure compensation after a terrible loss.